I have a confession to make: I go crazy for the Yamaha R1.

 These early R1s are bona fide modern classics, with the red and white liveried bikes in particular proving very collectable by the right buyers.

-Besides this, reputation has it that the original first-generation R1 was quite hard to ride.
+Besides pricing, the original first-generation R1 was quite hard to ride compared to later models.
 With a short wheelbase and power delivery not as refined as later models, it's easy to wheelie and generally quite wild.
-Sorry, did I just talk you into getting one?
-Good luck finding one.
-I doubt you'd regret it!
+It does make you grin though, from the second you rev it and start thinking about the wheelies you'll pull on the freeway in third gear at 80mph.
+Sorry, did I just talk you into getting one??
+Good luck finding one in good condition but if you do, I doubt you'd regret it!

 Changes for the 2000-2001 Yamaha R1:

 - Revised graphics, not as good if you're into the 80s thing